 (b)(1) PCSB shall require the school to submit to it a quarterly accounting of all expenditures made with the additional funds the school received pursuant to subsection (a) of this section.

 (2) PCSB may consider the school’s failure to submit the quarterly accounting required pursuant to paragraph (1) of this subsection as fiscal mismanagement.

+SUBTITLE O. HEALTHY SCHOOLS FUNDING CLARIFICATION

+Sec.
+4141.
+Short Title.

+This subtitle may be cited as the “Healthy Schools Funding Clarification Amendment Act of 2019”.

+Sec.
+4142.
+Section 102(f) of the Healthy Schools Act of 2010, effective July 2, 2010 (D.C.
+Law 18-209; D.C.
+Official Code § 38-821.02(f)), is amended to read as follows:

+“(f) Beginning on October 1, 2019, an amount of $5,110,000 from the revenues derived from the collection of the tax imposed upon all vendors by D.C.
+Official Code § 47-2002 shall be deposited annually into the Fund.”.

 TITLE V. HEALTH AND HUMAN SERVICES

 SUBTITLE A. FLEXIBLE RENT SUBSIDY PROGRAM